wididestrianda01/Investigating-Netflix-Movies/README.md

 ## License

 This project is for educational and research purposes.
-The Nobel Prize data is publicly available, and visualizations are created for analytical insights.
+The Netflix dataset is used for analytical insights and learning objectives as part of a DataCamp project.